progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--This command will apply the other two commits automatically, and then you’re done.
 If you change pick to edit on more lines, you can repeat these steps for each commit you change to edit.
 Each time, Git will stop, let you amend the commit, and continue when you’re finished.-->

 Der letzte Befehl speichert die letzten beiden Commits automatisch im Repository und der Rebase ist danach abgeschlossen.
-Wenn Du in einer weiteren Zeile "pick" mit "edit" ersetzt hast, kannst Du die oben dargestellten Schritte entsprechend noch einmal ausführen.
+Wenn Du in einer weiteren Zeile „pick“ mit „edit“ ersetzt hast, kannst Du die oben dargestellten Schritte entsprechend noch einmal ausführen.
 Git wird nach jedem Commit anhalten und dir die Möglichkeit bieten, den Commit anzupassen.
 Danach kannst Du Git auffordern den Rebase fortzusetzen (`git rebase --continue`).

 <!--### Reordering Commits ###-->
 ### Reihenfolge von Commits verändern ###

 <!--You can also use interactive rebases to reorder or remove commits entirely.
 If you want to remove the "added cat-file" commit and change the order in which the other two commits are introduced, you can change the rebase script from this-->

 Mit einem interaktiven Rebase kannst du ebenso die Reihenfolge von Commits ändern oder sogar komplette Commits löschen.
-Um den Commit "added cat-file" zu löschen und die Reihenfolge der beiden anderen Commits zu ändern, kannst Du das vorhandene Skript
+Um den Commit „added cat-file“ zu löschen und die Reihenfolge der beiden anderen Commits zu ändern, kannst Du das vorhandene Skript

 	pick f7f3f6d changed my name a bit pick 310154e updated README formatting and added blame